hashicorp/nomad/website/source/docs/secrets/ssh/index.html.md

 	(String)
 	Admin user at remote host.
 The shared key being registered should be for this user and should have root privileges.
-Everytime a dynamic credential is being generated for other users, Vault uses this admin username to login to remote host and install the generated credential for the other user.
+Everytime a dynamic credential is being generated for other users, Nomad uses this admin username to login to remote host and install the generated credential for the other user.
       </li>